Schismond/etch-a-sketch/Readme.md

-# Odin-Dashboard
+# Odin-Etch A Sketch

-This is a simple landing page built as a part of [The Odin Project](https://www.theodinproject.com/)'s curriculum.
+This is Etch A Sketch board built as a part of [The Odin Project](https://www.theodinproject.com/)'s curriculum.
 The website is built using HTML and CSS and JS.

 ## Features